DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.Solid.BySweep2Rails.md

 ## In Depth
-Surface by Sweep 2 Rails takes an input curve and uses two guide curves to sweep the profile curve along.
-In the example below, we use a half-circle as the input profile.
-We create two diverging lines to use as the rail curves for a BySweep2Rails node.
-The result is a surface with a half-circle profile that grows as the arc moves along the diverging lines.
+`Solid.BySweep2Rails` returns a new solid from a curve profile swept along two curve rails.

+In the example below, a new solid is returned from sweeping a circle along two arcs as rails.
+Switching the arc inputs in `path` and `guideRail` will change which arc the sweep is perpendicular to.

 ___
 ## Example File